dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SV_germline/Pages/SV_germline-step-part-3.rst

 Output
 ------

-The output is a filtered ``vcf`` file containing a lot fewer entries compared to the input ``vcf``.
+The output is a filtered ``vcf`` file containing fewer entries compared to the input ``vcf``.
 The content of the remaining entries are identical to the input (no additional information added or removed).
 The resulting ``vcf`` file is checked for integrity.

 20 Unrelated Filtering
 ++++++++++++++++++++++

-This step uses ``20_unrelated_SV_filter.py`` (https://github.com/dbmi-bgm/cgap-pipeline-SV-germline) to assess common and artefactual SVs in 20 unrelated samples and allows us to filter them from our sample ``vcf`` file.
+This step uses ``20_unrelated_SV_filter.py`` (https://github.com/dbmi-bgm/cgap-pipeline-SV-germline) to assess common and artefactual SVs in 20 unrelated samples and allows to filter them out.
 The 20 unrelated reference files (SV ``vcf`` files) were each generated using ``Manta`` for a single diploid individual (see: https://cgap-annotations.readthedocs.io/en/latest/unrelated_references.html).

 * CWL: workflow_20_unrelated_SV_filter_plus_vcf-integrity-check.cwl